awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

-You can further refine this strategy by specifying specific repositories, rather than all repositories, as resouces\.
+You can further refine this strategy by specifying specific repositories, rather than all repositories, as resources\.
 You can also create policies that allow CodeCommit actions on all repositories that are not tagged with specific tags\.
 For example, the following policy allows the equivalent of AWSCodeCommitPowerUser permissions for all repositories except those tagged with the specified tags:

 ```
 {